xHak2215/admin_bot/README.md

 spam_limit - number of messages from a single user that will be considered spam (within the time frame specified in spam_timer)<br>
 spam_timer - functionality described above<br>
 ban_and_myte_command - enables the /ban and /mute commands for bans and mutes, respectively<br>
 console_control - permissions for remote execution of terminal commands via the /console command.
 Syntax: /console <terminal command>.
-Works only in the admin group and can be used solely by the group administrator.
+Works only in the admin group and can be used solely by the group administrator.<br>
 (⚠️ This command can execute malicious commands as well—be cautious when enabling it.)

 The bot was developed for the <a href="https://t.me/+P5wR2FyxnSQzMjIy">AEA+</a> chat :3